-The floor-mounted robot is transported using lifting tackle (>>> Fig. 7-4).
+The floor-mounted robot is transported using lifting tackle (>>> Fig. 7-7).
 The robot must be in the transport position.
-One rope of the lifting tackle is attached to an eyebolt that is screwed into the rotating column.
-A second rope is attached through an opening in the rotating column.
-All ropes must be long enough and must be routed in such a way that the robot is not damaged.
+The lifting tackle is attached to 3 eyebolts that are screwed into the rotating column.
+All ropes of the lifting tackle must be long enough and must be routed in such a way that the robot is not damaged.
 Installed tools and pieces of equipment can cause undesirable shifts in the center of gravity.
+These must therefore be removed if necessary.